mrcheidel/kasm/xml2xsd/README.md

 ## Usage

 1. Paste or upload your XML content in the left panel
-2. Paste or upload your XSD schema in the right panel
+2. Paste or select your ISO 20022 XSD schema in the right panel
 3. Click "Validate XML against XSD"
 4. View the validation results below